-- Notes:1.
-The "Others" category consists of operations not included in the reportable segments. - 2.
-Except for Japan, the United States and China, the countries or regions are primarily categorized as follows: - 1.
+Notes:1.
+The "Others" category consists of operations not included in the reportable segments.

+- 2. Except for Japan, the United States and China, the countries or regions are primarily categorized as follows: - 1.
 Europe: the United Kingdom, France and Germany - 2.
 Others: Canada, Asia other than Japan and China, Middle East, Oceania and Latin-America - 3.
-Revenue recognized from other sources include revenue from leases under IFRS 16 Leases.
+Revenue from other sources includes lease income, etc. based on IFRS 16.

-2. Information useful in understanding revenue
+2. Information Useful in Understanding Revenue